Flag Counter Ma-ma ê Ji̍t-Pún-ka-to 媽媽的日本剪刀

 Hông-hun ê li̍t-thâu tsiām-tsiām tuì po-lê-thang tsiò--ji̍p-lâi.
 Pè-tsa̍p guā-huè ê lāu-bú teh kóng tsit-tuānn kuè-khì ê tāi-tsì, guá hiông-hiông kánn-ná khuànn tio̍h i ê bīn sió-khuá âng-âng.
 Thinn-sik í-king piàn àm.
 I bô-koh kóng sahnn.
 Guá ka-kī teh siūnn, Tsutomu huān-sè sī tsit-ê siàu-lú su-bōo ê lâng.
 I hit-tsūn m̄-tsai tsai--bô?

-My mother’s Japanese scissors
+My Mother's Japanese Scissors

 My parents were dressmakers.
 There were many scissors in my home.
 We usually used a pair of Taiwanese scissors to cut wires, cables, fingernails and paper.
 It was used in our kitchen too.
 However, my parents used a pair of Japanese scissors when they worked as dressmakers.
 For them it was an important tool to make money, so that all the time it was sharp enough to cut any kind of material such as wool, gauzes and so on, nicely.